JMaslo/JMaslo/README.md

 ## 💻 | Coding experience

-  At the beginning of my programming career I started learning HTML/CSS
+  At the beginning of my programming career I started learning HTML/CSS.

+  After 6 months I skipped to Java -> Minecraft Developer but I found that for the beginning it's not the best to start with so i figured that I will start with Python